-- your child takes longer than other children of the same age, or it causes them pain, discomfort or distress - you have to provide more help, or help of a different kind, than for other children of the same age - your child has to be watched over more closely than other children of the same age - your child needs more telling or encouragement in a different way to other children.
+- Your child takes longer than other children of the same age, or it causes them pain, discomfort or distress - You have to provide more help, or help of a different kind, than for other children of the same age - Your child has to be watched over more closely than other children of the same age - Your child needs more telling or encouragement in a different way to other children.

-Only tick No if your child does not have any difficulty with these activities compared to other children of the same age, and you have read the examples on the form and in the main box below and decided that none of them apply.
+Only tick No if your child does not have any difficulty with these activities compared to other children of the same age, and you have read the examples on the form and decided that none of them apply.

-If you want to tell us why you have ticked the boxes, how their needs vary or anything else you think we should know, use the box below.
+If you want to explain why they need help, how their needs vary or anything you think the DWP should know, write in the box at question 72.

-Step 1 Say what problems your child has with their toilet needs, giving specific examples if you can.
+Step 1: Say what problems your child has with their toilet needs, giving specific examples if you can.

-- · have difficulty getting to and from the toilet because of pain or fatigue - · have episodes of incontinence - experience pain or distress in connection with bowel movements - · have more frequent bowel movements than other children of the same age - become exhausted by the frequency of their bowel movements - have particularly noisy, smelly or explosive bowel movements - sometimes need to wash, shower or bathe after bowel movements - · need to apply cream or change pads after bowel movements - need help in connection with leakage from a stoma appliance or with changing the bag?
+- Have difficulty getting to and from the toilet because of pain or fatigue - Have episodes of incontinence - Experience pain or distress in connection with bowel movements - Have more frequent bowel movements than other children of the same age - Become exhausted by the frequency of their bowel movements - Have particularly noisy, smelly or explosive bowel movements - Sometimes need to wash, shower or bathe after bowel movements - Need to apply cream or change pads after bowel movements - Need help in connection with leakage from a stoma appliance or with changing the bag